dmitriyzov/kubernetes-course/README.md

 **Node** - physical server
 * each Node has multiple Pods on it
+* There are 2 types of Nodes - Worker Nodes and Master Nodes
 * **Worker nodes**
     * 3 processes run on every worker node
         * container runtime - Docker